-If you miss any premium deductions (e.g., because of a short-term disability absence or a transfer between two State agencies), you must pay all missed premiums or your coverage may be canceled.
-You may be referred to the State Central Collections Unit (CCU) for collection.
+If you miss any premium deductions (e.g., because of a short-term disability absence, a transfer between two State agencies, or an HRIS/payroll error), you must pay all missed premiums or your coverage may be canceled.
+You may be referred to the State Central Collections Unit (CCU) for collection if you fail to pay any missed premiums.
 In some cases, you must pay the subsidy portion of your coverage as well.
-Missing one or two pay periods is considered a short-term leave of absence.
+Missing one to two pay periods is considered a short-term leave of absence.
 Please review the policy in the Leave of Absence/COBRA Coverage.
 The Employee Benefits Division will bill you for missed premiums; the payment deadline is strictly enforced.